nbarhamvc/scriptarchive/README.md

 - [Veracode Agent-based SCA](https://docs.veracode.com/r/Choosing_the_SCA_Scan_Type_for_Your_Use_Case) - For more in-depth SCA results, this scans a repo and provides enhanced information on vulnerabilities, vulnerable methods called by your code, license information and direct/transitive dependencies.
 Results are visible both in build log and in web user interace.

-# Methods of scanning
+# Methods of submitting scans

-- Manual - Use the web interface to submit Upload and Scan SAST, SCA and Dynamic Analysis (DAST) scans.
+- Manual - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA.

-API wrapper -
-Actions, Tasks, Plugins - available on respective marketplaces for each of the CI tools.
-These
+- API wrappers - Our Java/C# wrappers can be used to submit scans from any command line/shell/bash environment, along with API querying/automation.
+[See this link for more information](https://docs.veracode.com/r/c_about_wrappers).

+- Docker images - containing our wrappers for use in CI pipelines.
+[See this link to the images](https://hub.docker.com/u/veracode).

+- Plugins, Actions, Tasks - dependent on CI tool, these abstract the wrappers from the user to make configuration easier.
+Search the relevant marketplace to see Veracode official artifacts.